Sunconure11/dungeon-mobs/new mobs for later.md

 Tweaks to do:

-Let rust monsters attack modded metals
+1.Let rust monsters attack modded metals
-Modernize the codebase a bit
+2. Modernize the codebase a bit